aegeon1/aegeon1.github.io/_posts/2019-03-17-Food List - Inti Must Eat This!.md

 3. Beef-u, onegaishimasu -
 4. Katsu-don @ Maisen Tonkasu - various locations TBD , or other restaurants
 5. Izayaku @ ??? - Wherever Ken brings us
-6. Conveyor Belt sushi @ TBD - see my Yelp bookmarks
+6. Sushi, conveyor belt @ TBD - see my Yelp bookmarks

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.